Market Readiness Assistance Grant (MRA Grant) – Globalisation

 • Documentation on the scheduled business meetings with selected partners such as pictures of meetings, name cards of potential partners

-• Outcome and rationale for the suitability of the selected partner(s)
+• Assessment of the suitability of the selected partner(s) and business matching outcomes.

 Overseas Marketing Presence (OMP)